 The Daily Reading Practice series helps students in grades one through ten develop a surprisingly broad range of reading skills.
 Each week, students read and reread a short passage then practice a variety of language arts skills based primarily on the reading passage.
 Daily activities for the week are repeated with a different passage each week.
 Some activities will be led by the parent or teacher while some will be completed independently.
 With two or more children, you will probably work through some activities together.
 Younger children will definitely need more interaction.
 On some days the activities will take just a few minutes while others will require more time.

-For each level there is a teacher guide as well as a student workbook.
+For each level, there is a teacher guide as well as a student workbook.
 The teacher guide begins with a few pages about using the course that you really should take time to read.
-These pages are followed by Help Pages (which are also included in the student workbooks) that provide notes for completing the tasks for each day....
+These pages are followed by Help Pages (which are also included in the student workbooks) that provide notes for completing the tasks for each day.
+Think of these pages as a quick reference guide.
+Both students and teachers might need to refer to these notes throughout the course.

 One might question the value of working with the same reading passage for an entire week, but the variety of exercises that work with the material in such different ways teach an attentiveness in reading that students seldom experience.